OpenEvalProject/evals/manuscripts/elife-99263/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03mstc592 Directors's Research and Developmental Biology Unit, European Molecular Biology Laboratory Heidelberg Germany
+1. Directors's Research and Developmental Biology Unit, European Molecular Biology Laboratory Heidelberg Germany ([ROR:03mstc592](https://ror.org/03mstc592))
-2. https://ror.org/00rcxh774 Institute of Genetics, University of Cologne Cologne Germany
+2. Institute of Genetics, University of Cologne Cologne Germany ([ROR:00rcxh774](https://ror.org/00rcxh774))
-3. https://ror.org/00rcxh774 Institute of Genetics, CECAD Research Center Cologne Germany
+3. Institute of Genetics, CECAD Research Center Cologne Germany ([ROR:00rcxh774](https://ror.org/00rcxh774))
-4. https://ror.org/00rcxh774 Molecular Cell Biology, Anatomy, University Hospital Cologne, University of Cologne Cologne Germany
+4. Molecular Cell Biology, Anatomy, University Hospital Cologne, University of Cologne Cologne Germany ([ROR:00rcxh774](https://ror.org/00rcxh774))
-5. https://ror.org/023rffy11 RIKEN Center for Biosystems Dynamics Research Kobe Japan
+5. RIKEN Center for Biosystems Dynamics Research Kobe Japan ([ROR:023rffy11](https://ror.org/023rffy11))
-6. https://ror.org/02catss52 European Molecular Biology Laboratory, European Bioinformatics Institute (EMBL-EBI), Wellcome Genome Campus Hinxton United Kingdom
+6. European Molecular Biology Laboratory, European Bioinformatics Institute (EMBL-EBI), Wellcome Genome Campus Hinxton United Kingdom ([ROR:02catss52](https://ror.org/02catss52))
-7. https://ror.org/04p5ggc03 Max Delbrück Center for Molecular Medicine Berlin Germany
+7. Max Delbrück Center for Molecular Medicine Berlin Germany ([ROR:04p5ggc03](https://ror.org/04p5ggc03))

 † Corresponding author

 ## Abstract

 The initially homogeneous epithelium of the early Drosophila embryo differentiates into regional subpopulations with different behaviours and physical properties that are needed for morphogenesis.
 The factors at top of the genetic hierarchy that control these behaviours are known, but many of their targets are not.
 To understand how proteins work together to mediate differential cellular activities, we studied in an unbiased manner the proteomes and phosphoproteomes of the three main cell populations along the dorso-ventral axis during gastrulation using mutant embryos that represent the different populations.
 We detected 6111 protein groups and 6259 phosphosites of which 3398 and 3433 were differentially regulated, respectively.
 The changes in phosphosite abundance did not correlate with changes in host protein abundance, showing phosphorylation to be a regulatory step during gastrulation.
 Hierarchical clustering of protein groups and phosphosites identified clusters that contain known fate determinants such as Doc1, Sog, Snail, and Twist.
-The recovery of the appropriate known marker proteins in each of the different mutants we used validated the approach, but also revealed that two mutations that both interfere with the dorsal fate pathway, Toll and 10B serpin27a do this in very different manners.
+The recovery of the appropriate known marker proteins in each of the different mutants we used validated the approach, but also revealed that two mutations that both interfere with the dorsal fate pathway, Toll10B and serpin27aex do this in very different manners.
 Diffused network analyses within each cluster point to microtubule components as one of the main groups of regulated proteins.
-Functional studies on the role of microtubules provide the proof of principle that microtubules have different functions in different domains along the DV axis of the embryo. ex
+Functional studies on the role of microtubules provide the proof of principle that microtubules have different functions in different domains along the DV axis of the embryo.

 ## Introduction